Written by on . Last updated January 7th, 2026.

 Nearby towns and cities

 This earthquake may have been felt in Russia .
-Located 230 kilometer (143 mi) south-east of the epicenter of this earthquake, Petropavlovsk-Kamchatsky (Kamchatka, Russia) is the nearest significant population center.
-The intensity of shaking and damage in Petropavlovsk-Kamchatsky is estimated to be around level III on the Modified Mercalli Intensity scale (weak shaking, probably no damage).
+Located 228 kilometer (142 mi) south-east of the epicenter of this earthquake, Petropavlovsk-Kamchatsky (Kamchatka, Russia) is the nearest significant population center.
+Petropavlovsk-Kamchatsky experienced an earthquake intensity (MMI Scale) of roughly III.
+That level implies weak shaking and probably no damage.

 Overview of nearby places